Historical Films Historians Can't Stand To Watch

 The Last Samurai

-Samurai are cool.
-In this 2003 film, Tom Cruise plays a former US Army officer who's going through some serious PTSD and who takes a job helping to modernize Japan's military.
+In the 2003 film "The Last Samurai," Tom Cruise plays a former U.S. Army officer who's going through some serious PTSD and who takes a job helping to modernize Japan's military.
 He's seduced into supporting a doomed but noble samurai rebellion, training to become a samurai warrior even as the way of life they represent is about to be destroyed forever.

 Advertisement

 It's an excellent narrative, and it's largely based on the true story of Saigō Takamori.
-As historian Mark Ravina explains, after helping to restore the power of the emperor in what is known as the Meji Restoration, Takamori was shocked when the emperor stripped the samurai of their power and privileges, and he led a rebellion.
+After helping to restore the power of the emperor in what is known as the Meiji Restoration, Takamori was shocked when the emperor stripped the samurai of their power and privileges, and he led a rebellion.
 Unfortunately, the film isn't very concerned with historical accuracy.
-As War History Online notes, while it's true that Japan hired Western consultants like that, none of them were American.
-And the samurai were also familiar with modern weaponry and would have used firearms in their battles.
+While it's true that Japan hired Western consultants, none of them were American.
+The samurai were also familiar with modern weaponry and would have used firearms in their battles.

 Worse, the samurai cause isn't presented realistically.
 In reality, it was more about class.
 The creation of a modern professional army elevated a class of people the samurai regarded as beneath them, and the main motive was to maintain their power and wealth.
 And, of course, the film shows ninjas attacking the samurai.
-Ninjas make everything better, but Japan hadn't seen actual ninjas in centuries by that point in history.
+Ninjas are decidedly cool, but Japan hadn't seen actual ninjas in centuries by that point in history.

 Advertisement